 College of Health Sciences

-The program in dental hygiene is accredited by the American Dental Association Commission on Dental Accreditation.
-The baccalaureate nursing program is accredited by the Commission on Collegiate Nursing Education and approved by the Virginia Board of Nursing.
-Graduate nursing programs (M.S.N. and D.N.P.) are accredited by the Commission on Collegiate Nursing Education.
+The program in dental hygiene is accredited by the American Dental Association Commission on Dental Accreditation (ADA).
+The baccalaureate nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Virginia Board of Nursing (VBN).
+Graduate nursing programs (M.S.N. and D.N.P.) are accredited by the Commission on Collegiate Nursing Education (CCNE).
 Specialty tracks in graduate nursing programs are approved by the Pediatric Nursing Certification Board, the National Nurses Certification Corporation, American Nurses Certification Corporation, and the American College of Nurse Practitioners.
-The certified registered nurse anesthetist specialty track is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
-The medical technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N River Road, Suite 720, Rosemont, IL 60018, 773 714-8880.
+The certified registered nurse anesthetist specialty track is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (CoA-NA).
+The medical laboratory science program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N River Road, Suite 720, Rosemont, IL 60018, 773 714-8880.
 The physical therapy program is accredited by the American Physical Therapy Association, Commission on Accreditation in Physical Therapy Education (CAPTE).
 The graduate program in athletic training is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The environmental health programs have been awarded accreditation from the National Environmental Health Science and Protection Accreditation Council.
-The nuclear medicine technology program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology.
-The Master of Public Health program has received accreditation from the Council on Education for Public Health.
+The environmental health program is accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC).
+The nuclear medicine technology program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
+The Master of Public Health program is a candidate for accreditation by the Council on Education for Public Health (CEPH).
 The cytotechnology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The health services administration track in the Bachelor of Health Sciences is certified by the Association of University Programs in Health Administration (AUPHA).

 College of Sciences

-The doctoral program in clinical psychology is accredited by the American Psychological Association.
+The doctoral program in clinical psychology is accredited by the American Psychological Association (APA).
 The doctoral program in psychology (human factors) is accredited by the Human Factors and Ergonomics Society.